microsoft/azure-percept-advanced-development/tutorials/banana-unet-tutorial/banana-unet-tutorial.md

 * The point of this notebook is to train a PyTorch model from scratch that is suitable for deployment to the device.
   It also converts the model to the right format, and then deploys it to the device.
 This will not work for a custom model of your own making, because you will need to modify the azureeyemodule's inferencing application first.
+  Once again, see the other tutorials after you are done with this one for instructions on how to bring a completely custom model.
 * Once we are done with the notebook, we'll walk through the process you would have used to create this custom banana segmenter network on the device (even though we've already done it for you).
 This will show you all the tools you will likely be using to bring your own model and will introduce you to the whole workflow, while using something that should be pretty much guaranteed to already work.